 The detoxification process is often difficult and can be fatal if not appropriately handled.
 Detoxification, also known as, detox, is when the recovery process starts.
 The first step to recovery is to clear the body of all addictive substances.
 Until the body is clear of this toxin, a person is not able to begin healing.
 After the body is cleared of toxins, the healing of psychological and emotional barriers may begin.
 Detoxing is highly encouraged and sometimes required before entering a rehabilitation center.
 This is because under the influence of a mind-altering substance people are often not receptive to much of anything.

 The disease of addiction is very complex.
 A life in recovery is not an easy one, however, it is possible.
-Many of us whom have faced the terrors of addiction, live a happy, fulfilling life, free of drugs and alcohol.
+Many of us who have faced the terrors of addiction live a happy, fulfilling life, free of drugs and alcohol.
 The disease (brain) of addiction will inevitably convince the person addicted that recovery is unattainable or perhaps that they are undeserving.
 This is why a supportive and safe environment is of most importance when beginning the road to recovery.

-An important part of receiving treatment for addiction is therapy.
+An important part of receiving addiction treatment for addiction is therapy.
 There is a wide range of therapeutic styles, each style is designed to be most effective in meeting an individual’s needs.
-Therapy focused of an individual’s specific needs is proven to help with the ability to be successful in a life of recovery.
-Types of therapy that we offer include, but are not limited to, Group and Individual Therapy, Family Therapy, Cognitive Behavioral Therapy (CBT), Equine Therapy, Art Therapy and Yoga Therapy.
+Therapy focused on an individual’s specific needs is proven to help with the ability to be successful in a life of recovery.
+Types of therapy that we offer include, but are not limited to, Group and Individual Therapy, Family Therapy, Cognitive Behavioral Therapy (CBT), Equine Therapy, Art Therapy, and Yoga Therapy.
 More specifically, group therapy is helpful in developing social and interpersonal skills.
 Individual therapy assists an individual in self-exploration and healing.

 Changing your Surroundings

-Traveling for treatment has the potential to be very effective.
-The disease of addiction not only changes your brain chemistry, but a person’s behaviors as well.
-The changes in a person brain chemistry will affect the ability to respond when facing “triggers”.
+Traveling for addiction treatment has the potential to be very effective.
+The disease of addiction not only changes your brain chemistry but a person’s behaviors as well.
+The changes in a person’s brain chemistry will affect the ability to respond when facing “triggers”.
 Often times familiar surroundings bring to surface feelings of guilt or shame.
 These feelings more often than not will trigger an addict to react, risking their road to recovery.
-For some people the option of traveling to a different city or state for treatment may be the most ideal.
+For some people, the option of traveling to a different city or state for treatment may be the most ideal.
 In addition, finding a safe and supportive environment can require relocating to a place that is unfamiliar geographically as well as socially.
 This may make the process of healing less stressful as well as, make it easier to focus on completing the rehab program.

-Treatment Can Save Your Life!
+Addiction Treatment in Chandler, AZ Can Save Your Life!

 There is a way out of the humiliation and anguish of addiction.
 We have found that in order to succeed, we must find balance.
 Balance of mind and body can be achieved more comfortably with the help of doctors who specialize in addiction.
 A majority of our licensed professionals are in recovery from addiction.
 Therefore, our professional staff is able to relate to those getting help in rehab.
 This is very beneficial in helping our clients feel accepted, understood, and not alone.
 Our attentive psychiatrists and medical staff specialize in addiction as well.